AYT04/Chappell/README.md

 ## Getting Started
 To run the Chappell Roan Lyrics Mastodon bot, follow these steps:

+## Please DM me for inquries.
+## I'm also not doing Twitter because of the API.

 1. Clone the repository:
    ```bash
    git clone https://github.com/AYT04/MastodonBot.git